braunbearded/hacking-handbook/checklist.md

   1. Files in sudo -l
   2. /etc/passwd or /etc/shadow
   3. Binarys
+7. Are there core dumps? check /var/crash.
+Can you otherwise extract data in memory?
 6. su with previously found credentials

 # windows privesc